tonyscottpage/site/clients.markdown

 permalink: /clients/
 ---

-Our clients are individuals, or leadership teams, creating cross-system links.
+Our clients are individuals and leadership teams, who are creating cross-system links.
 New Leaders.
 Women and men on the move, young and old, from all backgrounds, roles and countries.

  You work 'across', influencing and being influenced at the interfaces.
 New paths beckon because the old ways of commanding and controlling no longer work, or are too costly to sustain.
 You believe people can deliver extraordinary results together if they buy-in.
 So you have them participate then mobilise, based on trust, transparency and accountability.